Rachel Potter: Recording career

 Potter began her career as a recording artist at age 16 when she was signed to contemporary Christian label Narrow Door Records.
 In 2002, she released "Come Back Home", an album of 10 of her own songs.

 She appeared in the second national tour of the musical Wicked, as a part of the ensemble, in addition to being an understudy for Glinda.
 While on tour, she reconnected with Justin York, an old friend who had become a Nashville musician, producer and songwriter, known for his work with Nashville-bred rock band Paramore.
 Potter released her first EP, Live the Dream.

-She raised funds through an incredibly successful Kickstarter campaign to record her dream country project.
-The "Help Me Live the Dream" concept resonated with people from near and far who helped Potter to exceed the original financial goal.
+She raised funds through a Kickstarter campaign that surpassed its original financial goal.
+The "Help Me Live the Dream" campaign successfully exceeded its original financial goal through contributions from a broad range of supporters.
 The official music video for "Live the Dream" was released on October 17, 2012, on Potter's channel.
 Potter performed on CBS New York singing "Hold On To Me".

 Potter began performing a series of concerts at Joe's Pub to promote Live the Dream, she performed with Constantine Maroulis, Ricky Martin, Elena Roger, Michael Cerveris, The Vanity Belles, and The Country Band.
-Potter's unreleased single "The Verdict" was nominated for Best Country Song in the Independent Music Awards.
+Potter's single 'The Verdict' was nominated for Best Country Song in the Independent Music Awards, despite not having been officially released at the time.
 Potter was featured in mashup of Taylor Swift's "I Knew You Were Trouble" and Justin Bieber's "As Long As You Love Me" by VoicePlay, an Orlando-based 5-member a cappella group as well as VoicePlay's cover of "Chandelier" and "The Phantom of the Opera".

 In 2014, Potter launched a crowdfunded campaign using Pledge Music to fund her most recent album, Not So Black and White.
 She released the first single, "Boomerang," a duet with Anthem Lights member Joey Stamper, in October 2014.
 The full album was released on March 3, 2015.
 CMT featured her music videos for "Boomerang" and "Tail Lights" on their CMT Pure Channel in the "New Artist Spotlight".

+Continuing her work with Disney, Potter sang the theme song "Journey to Fantasy Springs" for the opening of Fantasy Springs, the 8th themed port at Tokyo DisneySea, in 2024.